Blake Harrsch (she/her) is a poet corporeally in New Hampshire with a heart determined to capture stories beyond geographic and temporal bounds.

 that gust in resistance.”– From “On Waking,” by Blake Harrsch

-Subscribe to my newsletter to be updated on my newly published work!
+Subscribe to her newsletter to be updated on new publications!